-Why you have bad cell reception
+Why you have bad cell signal on your iPhone

 There are two main causes for bad cell coverage.
 Either you are (a) too far from the signal source (the cell tower), and/or (b) there is something, or maybe many things, between you and the tower blocking the signal.

 Depending on your location, your home/apartment/workspace may or may not be too far from your carrier’s nearest tower for good reception.
 But there are almost certainly signal blockers between the tower and your location, even if the tower is relatively nearby.